 Here’s a great video that sums up the problem with how many are feeding our future; the children

 One of the nutrients that is needed for healthy mitochondria is copper.
 It’s a delicate balance of having just the right amount, not too much or too little.
-However from what I’m reading it’s a nutrient that appears to be deficient more often than thought in both plants and humans today.
-NV Original contains copper from one of the food ingredients, and in addition it contains each of the nutrients listed by the USDA needed to support mitochondrial health all from food sources.
-The reason I want to focus on copper is because I read a few things about it that may be of interest, and as one USDA article states, there is neglect regarding copper dietary intake.
+However it’s a nutrient that appears to be deficient more often than thought in both plants and humans today.
+As one USDA article states, there is neglect regarding copper dietary intake.
 11 Copper deficiency is associated with severe neurological disorder.
 “Copper deficiency has been described as resulting in severe neurological impairment.
 However, mechanisms underlying a copper deficiency are presently unknown.”
 12

 And if we are talking about autism, celiac appears to be common in the autism world, and just on the rise in general.
 As a NIH consensus development conference on celiac disease found “Celiac disease is widely considered to be a rare disease in the United States.
 However, recent studies, primarily in Europe but also in the United States, suggest that its prevalence is much higher than previous estimates, raising the concern that the disease is widely under-recognized” 13 And how does once again copper tie in to this?
 From a 2009 Journal of Clinical Gastroenterology “Copper deficiency is an uncommonly reported complication of celiac disease that has not received much attention in recent years.”
 14